Active sorting of particles as an illustration of the Gibbs mixing paradox: Purely Kinetic Sorting Without Energetic Preference

 As in the previous section, transitions between states are governed by kinetic rates.
 The diffusion-controlled rates $k_{\rm on}$ and $k_{\rm off}$ represent respectively the rate at which a particle in one of the boxes enters a channel, and vice-versa.
 The rates $K$ and $K\eta$ represent transitions within the two channels when there is no assistance from the turbine (that is, when $\Delta f=0$).

 Representing this network as a set of linear, coupled, ordinary differential equations, we may easily calculate the steady state, and hence the sorting quality, as a function of $\Delta f$ and $\eta$.
-This is plotted in figure~\ref{fig:KineticSortingEntropy}, where the sorting quality is parameterised by the entropy change $\Delta S$ between the maximally unsorted initial state and the maximally (but imperfectly) sorted steady state (see appendix~\ref{app:SSS}).
-As one might expect, sorting is best when $\eta$ is small, and is poor when the driving is either very low or very high.
+This is plotted in Fig.~\ref{fig:KineticSortingEntropy}, where the sorting quality is parameterised by the entropy change $\Delta S$ between the unsorted initial state and the maximally (but imperfectly) sorted steady state (see Appendix~\ref{app:Entropy} for the explicit calculation of the entropy).
+From panel (a) we see, as expected, that sorting is best when $\eta$ is small, and is poor when the driving $\Delta f$ is either very low or very high. \footnote{When the driving is low, there is insufficient incentive for particles to switch to the correct box.
+When the driving is high, there's so much incentive for particles to switch that both types of particles circulate near-freely between the boxes.} This is confirmed in panel (b), which furthermore illustrates how the Gibbs Paradox's discontinuity is softened in the present scheme when the driving is sufficiently high (in this case when $\Delta f\gtrsim 2$).